oxipay/oxidocs/docs/platforms/cubecart.md

 ## Installing Oxipay

 <div class="panel">
   You will need a <b>Merchant ID</b> and <b>API Key</b> before continuing with the installation procedure.
+They are required to uniquely identify the Merchant and provide a secure link.
+If you don't have either of these, please contact <a href="mailto:support@oxipay.com.au">support@oxipay.com.au</a>
 </div>

 The plugin can be installed via CubeCart's Admin Control Panel, either manually or automatically using a Token.
 This section details how to upload the plugin, and install and configure its various parameters for it to work properly.

 <div class="panel">
-  If you have trouble accessing your CubeCart's Admin Control Panel, please consult CubeCart's official support documentation or your IT department to resolve the issue.
+  If you have trouble accessing your CubeCart's Admin Control Panel, please consult CubeCart's official <a href="https://support.cubecart.com/Knowledgebase/List">knowledgebase</a> and <a href="https://forums.cubecart.com/">forums</a>, or your IT department to resolve the issue.
 </div>

 ### Automatic Installation using Token